|

 bottles to be raised into the entryways for additional radiation protection.

-Close to each end of the bottom of the shelter room, a 1 inch threaded hole is provided
+Close to each end of the bottom of the fallout shelter room, a 1 inch threaded hole is provided

 with threaded plugs which may be removed from inside.
 During burial, a few Inches of